niranjantitan76/LandingClubStudy/README.md

     **Verification Status (verification_status):** Indicates the level of income and employment verification conducted by the lender, influencing trust and risk assessment.

-    **Term (term): **The loan's duration in months, influencing both interest payments and overall repayment burden.
+    **Term (term):** The loan's duration in months, influencing both interest payments and overall repayment burden.

     **Issue Date (issue_d):** The date the loan was originated, allowing for time-series analysis of loan performance.

     **Interest Rate (int_rate):** The annual percentage rate charged on the loan, reflecting the borrower's perceived risk.

-    **Installment (installment):v The fixed monthly payment required to repay the loan over the specified term.
+    **Installment (installment):** The fixed monthly payment required to repay the loan over the specified term.

     **Purpose (purpose):** The intended use of the loan (e.g., debt consolidation, home improvement).
 Different purposes may carry varying levels of risk.